Orleans Parish Medical Society Charter & By-Laws

-Active members are required to hold regular membership in the Louisiana State Medical Society.
+Active members are encouraged but no longer required to hold regular membership in the Louisiana State Medical Society.

 Privileges - Active Members shall be privileged to attend all meetings and to take part in all proceedings, and shall be eligible to hold any office or honor within the privileges of this Society, as long as they conform to the Charter and these By-Laws.

 Active members who have reached the age of sixty-five (65) prior to the first day of any fiscal year, and who have been members for at least the five consecutive years immediately prior to that year, and who are fully retired from practicing medicine, are eligible for exemption from the payment of dues and assessments upon request in writing.
 These fully exempt members need not be licensed to practice medicine and surgery in Louisiana since they are no longer practicing.

 Section 3.
 Affiliate Members: Eligibility - A regular member of another component society of the Louisiana State Medical Society is eligible to hold affiliate membership.